vando026/ahri/README.md

 You need only to run the `readHIVData` function once, which will save an .Rda dataset to the same folder with your default .dta datasets.
-(However, if you download an updated HIV surveillance to the default folder, then you will need to run it again.)
+(However, if you download an updated RD05-99 ACDIS HIV All.dta to the default folder, then you will need to run `readHIVData` again.)
 Thereafter, you can run `getHIV` to load in the data quickly and repeatedly.

 ``` r
 hiv <- getHIV()